-12 Christmas Towns and Santa's Villages That Absolutely Sparkle
+20+ Christmas Towns and Santa's Villages That Absolutely Sparkle

-Some of the most festive Christmas villages are right here in the US.
+Do you love the holidays?
+A trip to a nearby Santa's Village or a stay in one of the country's top Christmas towns that goes all out for December 25 can be a great way to share that festive spirit with the whole family.
+Some of the most festive Christmas towns are right here in the US.
 These local spots go all out for Christmas with mega holiday lights displays, Christmas markets, special performances, and plenty of opportunities to meet with Santa Claus.
-And while some of these celebrations look a little different this year, there are plenty of safe ways to celebrate the holiday season in (grand) style!
+Each of these unique locations gives us plenty of ways to celebrate the holiday season in style!

-Check out our list of the 12 Must-Do Holiday and Christmas Events in NYC.
+Check out our list of the 10 Must-Do Holiday and Christmas Events in NYC.

 2. Walt Disney World — Orlando, Florida